 Systematic scope definition helps ensure audit completeness while managing resource requirements:

-Business Process Coverage: Identify all business processes that involve personal data processing from customer acquisition through data deletion.
+Business Process Coverage: Identify all business processes that involve personal data processing from customer acquisition through data deletion, ensuring documentation of all the personal data processed.

 Geographic Boundaries: Define geographic scope including all locations where personal data is processed, stored, or accessed.